dsiefert/day-planner/README.md

 The tasks in the schedule will each be performed on startup and then thereafter according to their stated intervals.

 I'm not doing a whole damn ton to protect you from tasks that throw errors, but there is a begin/rescue/end up in there at some point.
 I definitely am not protecting you from a process that just won't end or anything like that.
-Given that each task is run in its own thread, you have some faint assurance that they are occuring at whatever interval you specify plus a very small amount of overhead.
+Remember that your interval is really the minimum possible time between instances of the task being performed, as it does not spawn a new thread for that purpose.

 By default, DayPlanner checks for tasks to be performed once per minute.
 You have the power to change this: